mideind/GreynirEngine/README.rst

 and also available here: https://www.gnu.org/licenses/gpl-3.0.html.

-If you would like to use this software in ways that are incompatible with the standard GNU GPLv3 license, please contact Miðeind ehf. to negotiate alternative arrangements.
+If you would like to use this software in ways that are incompatible with the standard GNU GPLv3 license, please contact Miðeind ehf. (*mideind@mideind.is*) to negotiate alternative arrangements.